 Kung fu soon became the major action style for many popular Hollywood blockbusters starring white actors, including films such as Kill Bill and the Matrix trilogy.
 In modern times, even American TV shows like AMC’s Into The Badlands feature extensive kung fu action choreography.

 Kung fu movies also influenced a big community in the U.S. — African Americans.
 The 1970s in American history was a time when blacks were reaffirming their identity in the mainstream after centuries of oppression.
 As such, seeing non-white actors like Bruce Lee be the action hero in Hollywood movies made a strong impact on many African American minds.
 In fact, several theatres saw huge attendance from blacks at nights when they were screening kung fu movies.

-The dance form of hip-hop was also inspired and developed based on kung fu and Chinese martial arts.
+The dance form of hip-hop was also inspired and developed based on Chinese kung fu moves.
 Certain moves in hip-hop, like the crouching leg swoop, are taken directly from kung fu moves.
-Even today, a dance showdown between two hip-hop competitors is called a ‘battle,” which is a strong nod to the typical one-on-one battles kung fu practitioners used to have against each other.
+Even today, a dance showdown between two hip-hop competitors is called a “battle,” which is a strong nod to the typical one-on-one battles kung fu practitioners used to have against each other.